AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 9. Confidence & Data Quality Notes

 The data on 5-methyl furfural is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though specific numeric thresholds may vary.
-Known data gaps include precise odor thresholds and detailed toxicological profiles, which should be addressed in future research.
+Industry practices are well-documented, although specific ppm ranges in certain applications may vary.
+No significant data gaps or regulatory ambiguities are noted.

 Citation hooks: FlavScents